FAQ: missing, broken and just plain lame Chinese features in Windows 10

 See below for more information.)

-• Options button.
-This now opens the Windows 10 Settings panel for "Language
+• Settings button.
+The gear icon now opens the new Windows 10 Settings

 Still missing are other features shown in this screen shot of MSPY 2010 (which only works in Windows 7 and earlier):